DayMrz/Mario-Demo/README.md

 # Mario Bros-Coin Demo

 Hey!
-I just created this demo with the help of the JavaScript Bootcamp :3
+I just created a demo with the help of the JavaScript Bootcamp :3

 ### Gif